 - Quick and easy

 - Creates yummy leftovers

-I often make this recipe with udon noodles but you can also use egg noodles or ramen noodles.
+- Noodles: I often make this recipe with udon noodles but you can also use egg noodles, instant ramen noodles or rice noodles.

 Spicy sauce ingredients: